thephpleague/omnipay-sagepay/README.md

 ~~~

 If you were not able to look up the transaction or the transaction is in the wrong state,
 then indicate this with an error.
-Note an "error" is to indicate that although the notication
+Note an "error" is to indicate that although the notification
 appears to be legitimate, you do not accept it or cannot handle it for any reason:

 ~~~php